Myth and truth – what we believe.

 1. “The older you get, the wiser you get.”

-Again, not true.
-Time, in itself, doesn’t heal, Christ along with some time, support and prayer does.
-There is definitely some work on the part of the Christian.
-Many people are walking around bitter because they are waiting for time to heal their pains.
-Sorry, time alone doesn’t heal by itself, it just may buffer the memory of what happened, but it doesn’t.
+I think lots of people are walking around bitter because they are waiting for time to heal their pains.
+Sorry, time – in itself – doesn’t heal by itself, it just may buffer the memory of what happened, but it doesn’t.